 She adds that while stress and hormonal imbalances are common causes, it’s important that you see a doctor to rule out causes such as PCOS (Polycystic ovary syndrome).
 Women affected by PCOS have bodies that produce higher amounts of male hormones, which results in the irregular, or lack of, menstruation.

-Go to a doctor if your period is late—they’ll not only take note of a detailed history of your menstrual patterns and general lifestyle, but also conduct a physical examination on your abdomen and vaginal area to look for clues of the delay.
+Go to a doctor if your period is regularly late—they’ll not only take note of a detailed history of your menstrual patterns and general lifestyle, but also conduct a physical examination on your abdomen and vaginal area to look for clues of the delay.

 They’ll also look for signs such as excessive hair growth, acne or obesity and may order a hormonal blood test, which will ascertain if you have any hormonal abnormalities, or an ultrasound, which can detect other types of abnormalities.